Master of Science Adult Education & Training

 ||6 credit hours

-*After completing ADET697 – Research methods and Inquiry II, students may choose from an applied research project or graduate thesis to complete their degree requirements.
+*After completing ADET697 – Research methods and Inquiry II, students may choose from a capstone project or graduate thesis to complete their degree requirements.

 This program aligns with standards set forth by the Commission of Professors of Adult Education (CPAE) and is offered completely online.